-Denver Broncos Owner Pat Bowlen dies at 75
+Denver Broncos owner Pat Bowlen dies at 75

-June 14 (UPI) -- Denver Broncos Owner Pat Bowlen has died following a battle with Alzheimer's disease, his family confirmed in a statement Friday.
+June 14 (UPI) -- Denver Broncos owner Pat Bowlen has died following a battle with Alzheimer's disease, his family confirmed in a statement Friday.
+He was 75.

-"We are saddened to inform everyone that our beloved husband and father, Pat Bowlen, passed on to the next chapter of his life late Thursday night peacefully at home surrounded by his family," said the statement posted on the Bronco's website.
+"We are saddened to inform everyone that our beloved husband and father, Pat Bowlen, passed on to the next chapter of his life late Thursday night peacefully at home surrounded by his family," his family said.
 "His soul will live on through the Broncos, the city of Denver and all of our fans."

-The family said it was thankful for all the "outpouring of support" they have received during his fight with Alzheimer's.

-They said Bowlen will be remembered for his competitive spirit, great sense of humor, his kindness and his humility.
+The family said it's thankful for the "outpouring of support" they have received during Bowlen's fight with Alzheimer's, and he will be remembered for his competitive spirit, great sense of humor, his kindness and his humility.

-"More important than being an incredible owner, Pat Bowlen was an incredible human being," the statement said, adding, "Heaven got a little bit more orange and blue tonight."
+"More important than being an incredible owner, Pat Bowlen was an incredible human being," the family added.
+"Heaven got a little bit more orange and blue tonight."

 "This is a very sad day for our organization, our community and the National Football League," Denver Broncos President and CEO Joe Ellis said in a statement.
 "Pat Bowlen was the heart and soul of the Denver Broncos.
 Not only was Pat a Hall of Fame over -- He was a Hall of Fame person."